What Brexit? Equinix invests £90m in new London data centre

 According to Equinix’s Global Interconnection Index Volume 2, interconnection bandwidth in Europe is expected to grow 48 percent per annum to reach 1,900+ Tbps by 2021.
 With an average growth rate of 52 percent, London is set to contribute over 35 percent of Europe's growth, more than tripling its private data exchange between businesses from 195 Tbps to 681 Tbps.
 This represents the largest volume of data privately flowing between business.

 The company is also committed to its long-term goal of using 100 percent clean and renewable and lowering its carbon footprint, with LD7 acting as an expression of its future intentions and built to LEED gold certified standards.

 Here are some of the highlights of the new facility:

 - LD7 is part of a £295 million investment in the UK’s digital economy from Equinix throughout 2018/2019.
-This includes an expansion to its LD10 data centre, LD9 data centre, and LD4 data centre.
+This includes an expansion to its LD10 data center, LD9 data center, and LD4 data center.

 - The investment in expansions at LD9 and LD10 include the development of dedicated space for hyperscale infrastructure to meet demand from cloud service provider customers.